LiderTeknolojiGelistirme/XR4MCR/README.md

 In Zenject, the scopes of objects determine their lifecycle:

-TABLE 5.7: Zenject Scopes and Their Applications in XR4MCR
+Table 7: Zenject Scopes and Their Applications in XR4MCR

 | Scope | Explanation | Usage on XR4MCR |
 | --- | --- | --- |